Every business has competitors, and monitoring what they are up to is critical and doesn’t need to be costly or time-consuming.

-According to their website, it is used by more than 1.5 million users and 250,000 companies including 83% of Fortune 500 for a variety of uses, including competitive monitoring.
+According to its website, it is used by more than 1.5 million users and 250,000 companies, including 83% of Fortune 500 for various uses, including competitive monitoring.

 All you need to do is insert the URL of the page you want to track, select the area of the page you are interested in, and let the system know which email address you want to be notified to.
 The system will check the target pages at the frequency of your choice: every five minutes (when time is critically important), hourly, daily, or weekly.

 The example below shows the DropBox monitoring Box’s pricing page.
-You only need to input the URL of the page you want to monitor and the email you want to send the change notifications to.
+You only need to input the URL of the page you want to monitor and the email to which you want to send the change notifications.

 Time to set up: 10s.
 Cost: Free.

-This tool provides a wide variety of information ranging from different traffic sources and emerging competitors to location and engagement metrics.
+This tool provides a wide variety of information, from different traffic sources and emerging competitors to location and engagement metrics.

-SimilarWeb is updated during the first week of every month so you might want to use Visualping to automate the checking whether new traffic data about your competitor has been published.
+SimilarWeb is updated during the first week of every month, so you might want to use Visualping to automate checking whether new traffic data about your competitor has been published.

-Below is an example of DropBox vs Box traffic changes as well as total visits per month, average visit duration, pages per visit, and bounce rate.
+Below is an example of DropBox vs Box traffic changes, total visits per month, average visit duration, pages per visit, and bounce rate.
 As with the previous tool, you only need the website URL you want to track.